 Based on data collected in 2017, the report reveals that Brunei’s score in the Islamic Finance Development Indicator (IFDI) rose from 47 to 50, ranking the nation ninth globally and second in ASEAN after Malaysia.
 The global Islamic finance industry experienced year-on-year growth of 11 percent, reaching USD 2.4 trillion in assets in 2017, with the potential to grow to USD 3.8 trillion by 2023.

-Malaysia, Bahrain and the United Arab Emirates remained the top three Islamic finance markets in overall development.
+Malaysia, Bahrain, and the United Arab Emirates maintained their positions as the top three Islamic finance markets in overall development.
 Meanwhile, Iraq, Suriname, Nigeria, and Ethiopia emerged as the most improved markets in terms of financial and supporting ecosystems.